 The Division consists of an interdisciplinary team of planners and engineers who play an integral role in providing planning and local assistance services to carry out the Department’s mission to provide a safe, sustainable, integrated and efficient transportation system to enhance California’s economy and livability.

-Organization - The Division consists of four offices
+Organization - The Division consists of six offices

-Advance Planning manages the District’s PID Program, which involves coordination with HQ, District SHOPP Program Advisors, and local agencies to develop and maintain current year PID work plans and 3-year PID Strategic Plans; establishes and monitors annual resource needs and expenditures; prepares the majority of the District’s SHOPP PIDs including coordination with District functional units for PID attachments; provides Independent Quality Assurance for most District reimbursed PIDs; and provides design support in the area of traffic forecasting.
+Advance Planning manages the District’s Project Initiation Document (PID) Program, which involves coordination with HQ Project Planning, District Asset Management, District Program/Project Management, District Planning Offices, and local agencies to develop and maintain current cycle 2-year PID work plans; establishes and monitors annual resource needs and expenditures; prepares the District’s SHOPP PIDs and non-SHOPP State sponsored PIDs including coordination with District functional units for PID attachments; provides Quality Management Assessment for locally funded oversight PIDs; and provides design support in the area of traffic forecasting.

-Local Assistance provides assistance to local and regional agencies in securing federal and state financing for transportation projects, developing projects, obtaining environmental and right-of-way clearances, reviewing plans, specifications and estimates, and monitoring construction of Federal-aid and State-aid local agency administrated engineering projects within the District.
-Oversees development of local agency projects to ensure adherence to all current State and Federal guidelines and regulations.
+Office of Local Assistance provides assistance to local and regional agencies in securing federal and state financing for transportation projects, developing projects, obtaining environmental and right-of-way clearances, reviewing plans, specifications and estimates, and monitoring construction of Federal-aid and State-aid local agency administrated engineering projects within the District.
+Our office oversees development of local agency projects to ensure adherence to all current State and Federal guidelines and regulations.